This article was co-authored with Yasmine Sahihi.

 Government resourcing

-As part of the 2023-24 budget, the Government allocated $8 million over 4 years from 2023–24 to establish an Anti-Slavery Commissioner.
-In addition, in the 2024-25 Budget, it was announced that $2.5 million would be budgeted over two years to undertake an audit of the Government’s supply chains and procurement procedures to address modern slavery risks.
+As part of the 2023-24 budget, the Government allocated $8 million to support the Commissioner’s establishment and operations.
+In the 2024-25 Budget it was announced that $2.5 million would be budgeted over two years to undertake an audit of the Government’s supply chains and procurement procedures to address modern slavery risks.
 This is in addition to $12.1 million in funding over 5 years for the new Forced Marriage Specialist Support Program and $2.2 million in further funding to extend the Speak Now project delivered by Anti-Slavery Australia which aims to prevent forced marriage through education.

 NSW Anti-slavery Commissioner